Raising Chickens and Eggs on Pasture

-We are proud to produce exceptional tasting, pasture raised eggs on our farm.
+We are proud to partner with Tina of Tina's Flock to produce exceptional tasting, pasture raised eggs on our farm.

-The hen house we use is essentially a greenhouse on skids with no floor, so the hens are always on grass.
+The hen house used to house the chickens is essentially a greenhouse on skids with no floor, so the hens are always on grass.
 The chickens are free range and guarded/protected by two livestock guardian dogs (Cassie and Leo).
 This, and the electric fence you see, help to keep them safe from predators.

 No cages.
 No antibiotics.
 No hormones.
 No concrete floor.
-Our chickens live happy, healthy lives foraging and nesting as they naturally would.
+The chickens live happy, healthy lives foraging and nesting as they naturally would.

 Moving the henhouse every day helps rotate the birds across the pasture to keep them, and the pasture itself, healthy.
 The birds always have new forage to eat and their manure is spread naturally so it can be broken down and utilized.